statikbe/repair-map/README.md

 In the `components` folder there are two folders, one for ORDP and one for the repair.
 When fetching data from ORDP, GraphQL and Apollo is used.
 See the `graphql` folder for the query.

+### Publishing to the iframe
+You can publish by merging your changes into the correct iframe branch:

+- For production: `iframe/production`
+- For staging: `iframe/staging`

+Both will automatically start a new build on digitalOcean

 ### Publishing to NPM

 First, run `yarn build` to build this package as a library.